 At NOLA Brewing, beer runs through our veins.
 And it’s not because of the keg we just polished off.
 Beer is our passion.
 We make good beer for the sake of good beer, inspired by the city we live in with a primary goal of making beer that lives up to its standards.
 If you’re beer curious, we welcome you to check us out, come tour the brewery, or just have a taste in our Tap Room.

-Dylan came to NOLA Brewing in late 2008 from Firehouse Brewing Company in San Diego.
-At NOLA, he helps run daily operations and handles all government reporting which, if a brewery wants to stay in business, is pretty important.
+Dylan came to NOLA Brewing in its infancy back in 2008.
+At NOLA, he runs daily operations and makes big business-related decisions.
 Dylan graduated in 2006 with a degree in Finance from the University of Colorado, where he also gained experience in homebrewing.
 His love of beer and music have both grown since moving to New Orleans.
-When he’s not at the brewery, he might be found playing kickball, enjoying a pint at Avenue Pub, or wherever Phish is playing.
+When he’s not at the brewery, he might be found playing with Tipsy, his beautiful black lab and resident brewery dog, enjoying a pint at local bars, or wherever Phish is playing.

 The highly skilled and well-respected former brewmaster of Dixie Beer, Peter Caddoo, has over 30 years of brewing experience.
 Peter, who has a culinary degree and great experience in developing unique and award-winning beer flavors, was in downtown New Orleans during Katrina and has remained in New Orleans since, brewing for the local New Orleans Homebrewers Association, as well as friends and family.